CloudCannon/rosey/README.md

 ## Locales

 A _locale_ is a file that needs to be created so that Rosey can manage a site's translations.
-During a build, Rosey will search through any existing locale files and consume their content.
+Use During a build, Rosey will search through any existing locale files and consume their content.
 This content will then be used to create a translated version of the website under the locale file's name.
-For example, with `locales/es.json` and `locales/en_US.json`, Rosey will create Spanish and US English localizations viewable at, for example, `example.com/es` and `example.com/en_US`.
+For example, with `rosey/locales/es.json` and `rosey/locales/en_US.json`, Rosey will create Spanish and US English localizations viewable at, for example, `example.com/es` and `example.com/en_US`.

 ### Usage notes
-- A `locales` folder must be created in the root of your project to store individual locales.
+- A `locales` folder needs to be created in your project to store individual locales (default is `rosey/locales`).
+Use the `--locale-source` flag if specifying a different locales location.
 - The contents of locale files should contain the _actual translations_ for corresponding `rosey` tags in your site's content.
-  For example, `data-rosey="title"` in `src/index.html` should have a corresponding key with `"title": "My translation"` in `locales/<language code>.json`.
+  For example, `data-rosey="title"` in `src/index.html` should have a corresponding key with `"title": "My translation"` in `rosey/locales/<language code>.json`.

 ## Tagging HTML